wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/security-configuration-assessment.rst

         - 'f:$sshd_file -> IN !r:^# && r:Port\.+22;'

-As shown above, there are four sections for a policy file, the following table shows required sections:
+As shown in this example, there are four sections, not all of them are required for a policy file:

 +--------------------+----------------+
 | Section            | Required       |